PLC Alarm Tag

 If a PLC alarm block name is given, it will preface the address parameters.
 If there is no alarm block name given, the addresses are complete.

-For CIP drivers, this is the folder in the PLC that holds all the addresses of the alarm block registers.
+For Rockwell drivers, this is the folder in the PLC that holds all the addresses of the alarm block registers.
 This is an address in the form, MyProgram:MyAnalogAlarm, under which the relevant alarms will be located.
 (For example, MyProgram:MyAnalogAlarm.HiHiEnable)

 Privilege

-Select a custom security privilege (Protect Pages and Output Tags) from this drop down to limit the operation of this control to only those operators who have been granted the matching security privilege.
+Select a custom security privilege (Protect Pages and Output Tags) from this drop down to limit the configuration of the PLC to only those operators who have been granted the matching security privilege.
+This applies only to the configuration of the Setpoint, Priority, Deadband, Delay, Disable, and Alarm Condition.

 Scan Interval